archivesspace-deprecated/archon-migration/README.md

 # Using the Service

-Make sure you have a running Archon instance and a running ArchiveSpace instane.
+Make sure you have a running Archon instance and a running ArchiveSpace instance.
 You will also need account credentials for each service.
 It is recommended that you created a separate account called 'migration_user' and assign this user the required permissions in each application.